 The legendary Clive Sullivan was a player who proved himself to be the best Hull FC ever had, and that’s saying something.
-A record 250 tries in 352 games says it all.
-But as usual I digress…
+A record 250 tries in 352 games says it all, but as usual I digress…

 Clive sadly passed away aged just 42 just three years later in 1985 after battling liver cancer.
 The whole city shed many a tear.
 He was so popular in our great city that the aldermen paid him a great honour and named the newly finished A63 after him.
 This was a fitting tribute for a man born in Wales but made in Hull.
 Every year we remember Clive in games against the “others” for the Clive Sullivan Trophy.
-No little thing to be sure, honouring a man, a legend, and a gentleman.
+No little thing to be sure, honouring a hero, a legend, and a gentleman.

 This article first appeared in Up the Cream Issue 84.
 For more like it check out our online shop here